CSA Pick-Up at the Farm

 We consider our u-pick selections to be a “bonus” – i.e., u-pick is not calculated into the cost of your shares.
 As a delivery member, although you are not receiving the full u-pick selection every week, you are not being shorted on the value of your box.

 As a delivery member, can I still come to the farm to do u-pick?

 Absolutely!
 You are welcome to come any day of the week to do u-pick.
-If you’d like to do u-pick and pick up your box simultaneously, rather than having it delivered, you’ll need to come during open hours (Tuesdays & Fridays from noon – 6 pm, Saturdays from 9 am – 3 pm).
+If you’d like to do u-pick and pick up your box simultaneously, rather than having it delivered, you’ll need let us know by noon on Monday of the week you’d like to come out.
+Our open hours are; Tuesdays & Fridays from noon – 6 pm, Saturdays from 9 am – 2 pm.

 Your Time on the Farm

 Can I bring a lunch or dinner to eat at the farm?